richardgaywood/paydata.org/content/houserules/matrix/houserules/basics.md

 * Data Processing
 * Firewall

-## Cyberdecks

-Stats are unchanged from RAW; Cyberdecks have an attribute array that can be allocated across the four Matrix stats.
-Takes a Free action to swap any two stats.
-Remember you can only do one Free action per turn.
-If you want to do more reconfiguring than that, you can use Matrix Simple Actions.

-Cyberdecks are reduced in price to 25% of RAW.
-See [the gear houserules]({{< relref "electronics.md#cyberdecks" >}}) for more information and statblocks.

 ## Matrix damage

 * Each device has (Device Rating / 2) boxes of Matrix damage.
 * Matrix damage is resisted with Device Rating + Firewall.
 * Tests using the device take a -1 penalty per 3 boxes of incurred Matrix damage.

-## Programs

-Maybe

-* decrease to ((Deck Rating) / 2) slots?
-* add a few more impactful ones?
-* add a one-shot +2 dice boosts that burn out after use? (like trinkets) (deckers craft these with Software in downtime?)

-## Agents

-* Deck can only run agents of a rating equal to or less than the deck rating
-* Agent stats are equal to the deck rating and deck's ASDF, agent skills are equal to its rating
-* If used to assist the decker on an action, it takes a Simple Action to order the agent to help.
-Then it rolls its dice pool as a teamwork test.